qkzk/fm/development.md

 - [x] FIX: pagedown in preview doesn't care for window size and scroll too much
 - [x] FIX: open in nvim concats multiple listen address when nvim is opened several times
 - [x] FIX: exex hangs
+- [ ] 7z support.
+Looks promising but can only compress single files.
+Should I simply use 7z program since it's alread used to list files ?

 ## TODO